SAMPLE REPORT — FICTITIOUS DATA

 Layer 1 — Solution: Intellectual Buy-In

-The Solution section introduces a proprietary framework as THE answer to the problems identified in Phase 2.
+The Solution section introduces a proprietary method as THE answer to the problems identified in Phase 2.
 This is the Unique Mechanism — the specific, named approach that makes this solution fundamentally different from everything else.

 The Unique Mechanism Principle states that if a prospect has tried and failed before, they need to believe THIS solution works differently — not just better.
-By explaining the framework's core principles, the copy provides intellectual buy-in: a logical reason to believe this time will be different.
+By explaining the method's core principles, the copy provides intellectual buy-in: a logical reason to believe this time will be different.
 The reader's brain shifts from "another coaching program" to "a completely different approach."

 Layer 2 — Benefits: Emotional Engagement